-- 2.1 In order to create a vibrant culture of safeguarding within each of its academies the Trust Board will: - Appoint a senior member of the Executive staff as the Safeguarding Strategy Lead, with responsibility to oversee the implementation and management of this policy - Ensure that all Directors take part in mandatory safeguarding training to ensure that they can 'assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective.'
-This training is regularly updated. (see KCSIE (2023), paragraph 81.) - Receive termly reports to full Board meetings on key issues, developments and concerns from the Safeguarding Strategy Lead - 2.2 The Trust Board will delegate the following functions to the CEO and central team: - Commission safeguarding policy and practice review in each school upon entry into the DSAMAT.
-This will lead to report and actions - Commission a Safeguarding Consultant to review on a regular basis the requirements of all LSCBs relevant to our academies and to amend this policy accordingly - Co-ordinate through the Safeguarding Consultant, regular meetings for the Designated Safeguarding Leads in each School and opportunities for supervision - Task the Safeguarding Consultant with undertaking monthly safeguarding conversations with a member of the safeguarding team for each school to provide support and professional challenge and to review the current safeguarding context of each school - Ensure Safer recruitment procedures are followed that include the requirement for appropriate checks in line with national guidance and checking that the in-school leadership team are taking proportionate decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised - Ensure there is a site-specific Safeguarding Policy and Staff Code of Conduct.
-Both should be provided to all staff including temporary staff and volunteers on induction - 2.3 The Trust Board will delegate the following functions to its Local Governing Board: - Appoint a Safeguarding Link Governor - Confirm the LGB take part in mandatory safeguarding training to ensure that they can 'assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective.'
-This training is regularly updated. (see KCSIE 2023, paragraph 81)
+- 2.1 In order to create a vibrant culture of safeguarding within each of its academies the Trust Board will: - Appoint a senior member of the Executive staff as the Safeguarding Strategy Lead, with responsibility to oversee the implementation and management of this policy - Appoint a Safeguarding Link Director from the Board with the responsibility of overseeing of all safeguarding arrangements in the Trust - Ensure that all Directors take part in mandatory safeguarding training to ensure that they can 'assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective.'
+This training is regularly updated.(see KCSIE 2024 paragraph 79 - Receive termly reports to full Board meetings on key issues, developments and concerns from the Safeguarding Director and Strategy Lead - 2.2 The Trust Board will delegate the following functions to the CEO and central team: - Commission safeguarding policy and practice review in each school upon entry into the DSAMAT.
+This will lead to report and actions - Ensure the Trust Safeguarding Lead reviews on a regular basis the requirements of all LSCBs relevant to our academies and to amend this policy accordingly - Co-ordinate the through the Trust Safeguarding Lead regular meetings for the Designated Safeguarding Leads.
+Task the Trust Expert for Safeguarding with undertaking half termly safeguarding conversations with a member of the safeguarding team for each school to provide support and professional challenge, supervision and to review the current safeguarding context of each school - Ensure Safer recruitment procedures are followed that include the requirement for appropriate checks in line with national guidance and checking that the in-school leadership team are taking proportionate decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised - Ensure there is a site-specific child protection summary sheet and Staff Code of Conduct.
+Both should be provided to all staff - including temporary staff and volunteers - on induction

-- Receive the annual safeguarding audit for the LSCB from the Designated Safeguarding Lead, Trust Safeguarding Health check and ensure actions are completed - Confirm and minute that school staff are up to date with all statutory training relevant to their roles so that they are able to carry out their responsibilities for safeguarding and promote the welfare of children
+- 2.3 The Trust Board will delegate the following functions to its Local Governing Board: - Appoint the Chair of the Local Governing Board, to liaise with the Trust designated staff, local authority and/or partner agencies on issues of child protection. - Appoint a Safeguarding Link Governor - Confirm the LGB take part in mandatory safeguarding training to ensure that they can 'assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective.'
+This training is regularly updated. (see KCSIE 2024, paragraph 79) - Receive the annual safeguarding audit for the LSCB from the Designated Safeguarding Lead, Trust Safeguarding Health check and ensure actions are completed - Confirm and minute that school staff are up to date with all statutory training relevant to their roles so that they are able to carry out their responsibilities for safeguarding and promote the welfare of children